digitalearthpacific/data-access/README.md

 ### OGC Web Services (GeoServer)

-DEP data is also available as WMS, WFS and WCS services, and can be visualised using GIS Desktop tools such as QGIS.
+DEP data is also available as WMS, WFS and WCS services, and can be visualised using GIS desktop tools such as QGIS.

 For QGIS, relevant web service links below can be registered and used without authenication via the Data Source Manager.